donbowen/Patent-Text-Variables/README.md

 <p align="center"> :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star:
 	<br> <br>
-	<b> To download a patent-level dataset with RETech and text-based Tech Breadth: </b>
+	<b> To download a patent-level dataset with RETech and Tech Breadth: </b>
 	<br><br>   <a href="https://www.dropbox.com/s/15fhp766li4olmz/Pat_text_vars_NotWinsored.zip?dl=1"><b>Click this link, which covers patents granted through last year!</b></a>
 	<br> <br> :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star: :star:
 </p>

 ---

-## Important usage notes
+## Important notes for using the data

 1. The dataset above contains raw values (i.e. not winsorized) and we recommend winsorizing by application year before using them.
 2. We generally recommend using the data above by _**application**_ year to match the timing of the innovation best.
 When doing so, note that the most recent three years will be incomplete, as applications in _\[t-3, t\]_ are sometimes not granted by the current year given examination and approval delays.
+3. **`code/aggregate_measures.do` contains several Stata functions to convert patent-level variables into group-time variables (e.g. firm-year, state-year, MSA-quarter).** We include the stocking function from our paper, which gets the group's average patent stats over the prior five years, after applying a 20% rate of depreciation.

 Please see the paper for details on the construction of the measures.
 Questions can be directed to Donald Bowen, and pointers to errors or omissions, and corrections are welcome.

-## Code to use the variables

-`code/aggregate_measures.do` contains several Stata functions to convert patent-level variables into group-time variables (e.g. firm-year, state-year, MSA-quarter).
-We include the stocking function from our paper, which gets the group's average patent stats over the prior five years, after applying a 20% rate of depreciation.

-## Code to obtain and create variables from patent text
+## Code to obtain and create variables from patent text yourself

 The `code` folder includes code (`GPGupdate.py`) to
 - Download all google patent pages.